manfontan/mongodb-bootcamp/PITCHME.md

   - Lightweight

 Note:
+  - binary ASN.1 syntax that is used to encode LDAP messages is both very compact and very efficient to parse, especially when compared with text-based protocols like HTTP where the data being transferred is often further bloated by being formatted in XML or JSON.
-  2048 certs are ok, since they are renewed yearly.
+  - 2048 certs are ok, since they are renewed yearly.
 4096 Certs slow the handshake process and might lead to issues.

 +++
   - Public Standard [rfc4510](https://tools.ietf.org/pdf/rfc4510.pdf)
 +++
   - Mature

+Note:
+ - LDAP has been around since the early 1990s and is a simplified subset of X.500 which has been around since the 1980s.

 +++
   - Security